FranAitch/AC-FreeC/README.md

 3. Add your information to "textmyself.py" (twilio) and "acfreec.py" (OpenWeatherMap)

-4. For this to be useful, you might want to set up the script in a way that it runs automatically every hour.
+4. For this to be useful, you might want to set up the script in a way that it runs automatically every half hour or so.

+## To Do
+- [ ] Add timing feature so that people who don't know how to do #4 can start and stop it manually, and it'll keep checking every half hour inbetween

 #
 *__Please Note__: my free trial account expired, so I can't test this anymore for the time being.*